top of page

 You can track when your application is received by your clerk and when your ballot is mailed to you by visiting mi.gov/vote and clicking on “Your voter information.”
 If there is no date next to a particular step, it means that step is not yet complete.

 Submit your application for an absentee ballot early!
 You need to apply with enough time for you to receive a ballot, complete it, and return it to your city or township clerk by the deadline.
-We recommend that you submit your application at least three weeks before Election Day.
+For the November General Election, we recommend that you submit your application by October 15.

 Step 4: Vote your absentee ballot